 As seen in the juice, water deficits reduce wine pH.
 Table 5 indicates a wine pH difference between T1 and T3 of 0.22 units.
-The wine pH was further reduced by increasing severity of water deficits.
+Increasing severity of water deficits further reduced wine pH.
 Additionally, pre-veraison water stress causes further reductions when compared to more severe post-veraison deficits.
 The titratable acidity and potassium content results are similar to that of pH.